Connormiha/gulp-minify-cssnames/README.md

 # gulp-minify-cssnames [![NPM version][npm-image]][npm-url]
 > Gulp plugin for minify css classes and css ids

+> Since version 2.0 supported only Node.js 4+
+> If you need support Node 0.12 or older, then install version 1.0.2

 ## Usage
 Minifying all names(class, id) with some postfix (default: '--s--').